page title icon Fidelcrest Review – Rules, Pros, Cons & Promos (2023)

 My Assessment

 For my Fidelcrest review, I assessed the firm based on the following criteria.
-Fidelcrest’s perfect scores in the Profit Split, Affordability, and Tradable Assets categories gave them an 9.0 overall ranking, which is good enough to place them amongst my Top 9 Prop Trading Firms for 2023.
+Fidelcrest’s perfect scores in the Profit Split, Affordability, and Tradable Assets categories gave them an good enough ranking to be among my Top Prop Trading Firms for 2024 for a time, but when payout delays and denials became too prevalent they fell off the list.

 Profit splits – 10/10

-Fidelcrest offers the best profit splits in the business.
+At the time, Fidelcrest offered the best profit splits in the business.
 For Aggressive Accounts, Fidelcrest will pay out 90% of your profits.
 Normal Accounts still get a whopping 80%.
-Considering that Fidelcrest is handing out real capital, that’s really impressive.

 Add in the fact that Fidelcrest makes a bonus payout for passing the Verification Stage (40–50%), and they deserve a 10-plus.